Level 0 – Pre-classical

 Level 1 – Beginner

-Students in these classes are taught the basic elements of dance, including steps (adavus), neck movements (atami), eye movements (dhristi bheda), walking (chari), and hand gestures (hastas).
+Students 6.5 and older are taught the basic elements of dance, including steps (adavus), neck movements (atami), eye movements (dhristi bheda), walking (chari), and hand gestures (hastas).
 They also start learning combinations of steps (Korvais) and simple dances and shlokas.

 - Adavus (steps)